jcrodriguez-dis/vpl-jail-system/README.md

 http://server:PORT/OK and https://server:SECURE_PORT/OK

-where server is the name of your execution server
+where server is the name of your execution server.
 The system must return a page with OK

 # Troubleshooting